-This Developer Continuing Disclosure Certificate (the "Disclosure Certificate") dated as of November 10, 2021, is executed and delivered by Seawall Lot 337 Associates, LLC, a Delaware limited liability company (the "Developer"), in connection with the execution and delivery by the City and County of San Francisco, California (the "City"), for and on behalf of the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) (the "District"), with respect to the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) Development Special Tax Bonds, Series 2021B (Federally Taxable) and the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) Development Special Tax Bonds, Series 2021C (collectively, the "Bonds").
+This Developer Continuing Disclosure Certificate (the "Disclosure Certificate") dated as of May 27, 2021, is executed and delivered by Seawall Lot 337 Associates, LLC, a Delaware limited liability company (the "Developer"), in connection with the execution and delivery by the City and County of San Francisco, California (the "City"), for and on behalf of the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) (the "District"), with respect to the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) Development Special Tax Bonds, Series 2021A (the "Bonds").

-The Bonds are being issued pursuant to a Fiscal Agent Agreement, dated as of May 1, 2021, as supplemented by a First Supplement to Fiscal Agent Agreement, dated as of November 1, 2021 (together, the "Fiscal Agent Agreement"), by and between the City, for and on behalf of the District, and Zions Bancorporation, National Association, as fiscal agent.
+The Bonds are being issued pursuant to a Fiscal Agent Agreement, dated as of May 1, 2021 (the "Fiscal Agent Agreement"), by and between the City, for and on behalf of the District, and Zions Bancorporation, National Association, as fiscal agent.
 The Bonds are payable from Development Special Taxes levied on Leasehold Interests in the District, and the Developer is the master developer of property in the District.